 The Board and its Committees are responsible for corporate governance and determining, implementing and reviewing the strategy, budgeting and corporate actions of the Group.
 The Board is always looking to deliver high standards of Corporate Governance using its knowledge and the framework put in place to help achieve this.
 This ensures that the duties to shareholders, employees and other stakeholders are understood and delivered as expected.

-The Directors recognise the importance of sound corporate governance and have therefore adopted the Quoted Companies Alliance (QCA) code.
+The Directors recognise the importance of sound corporate governance and have therefore adopted the Quoted Companies Alliance (QCA) code, which is reviewed annually.
 The Directors have developed procedures to ensure that the Group complies with the QCA code, in line with its size and stage of corporate evolution.
 These procedures are set out below.
 Where the Group does not fully comply, the reasons for the non-compliance are explained and the alternative procedures put in place are also set out.
 The QCA is constructed around ten broad principles and a set of related disclosures.
-The ten principles are:

-2. Seek to understand and meet or exceed shareholder needs and expectations
+Principle 2.
+Seek to understand and meet shareholder needs and expectations

 John Watkins, as Executive Chairman, has long been the key link with shareholders.
 We believe this dual Chairman/CEO role is acceptable for a company of our size.
-John has been CEO for ten years and Executive Chairman for five years.
+John has been CEO for thirteen years and Executive Chairman for eight years.
 This extended timescale brings wide experience and is not unreasonable for a company of our size.